 Odd Number Grouping

-While the odd number grouping technique is well-known in interior design circles, the average person decorating their home will most likely have no knowledge of this tried and true rule.
-While symmetry can be appreciated in a formal setting, arranging pieces in odd number groupings is more flattering to the eye.
+While the odd number grouping technique is well-known in interior design circles, the average person will most likely have no knowledge of this rule.
+Symmetry can be appreciated in a formal setting, however arranging pieces in odd number groupings is more flattering to the eye.
 This applies to large pieces as well as small.
 If you are arranging vases on a side table, choosing three of differing heights will be more attractive to look at than 3 that look exactly the same.
 For larger items, consider grouping a couch, side table and a painting on the wall together.
 Three is the most popular number for this method, but larger odd numbers can work well when placing frames on the wall for instance.
 Play around with this idea and you will start to see why this is a respected concept in the design world.

 Furniture Options: Choose Classic over Trendy